What Are the 7 Types of OCD?

 1. Contamination OCD: The Fear of Germs and Impurities

-• Obsessions: Fear of germs, dirt, viruses, or other contaminants; worry about getting sick or spreading illness to others; feeling disgusted by bodily fluids or waste.
+• Obsessions: Fear of viruses, bodily fluids, or chemicals; worry about spreading illness to loved ones.

 2. Harm OCD: The Fear of Harming Others (or Yourself)